mcelayir/large-file-stream/README.md

 two approaches implemented:

-1- <b>Stream:</b> simple buffering with backpressure and aggregating with akka actors 2- Seperating reading and processing with kafka
+- <b>Stream:</b> simple buffering with backpressure and aggregating with akka actors
+- <b>Kafka:</b>Seperating reading and processing with kafka

 ## how to run